Maryamallawi96/Hybrid-LSTM-Transformer-PPO-for-Robust-UAV-Navigation-/README.md

-# 🚁 Hybrid LSTM-Transformer PPO
+# 🚁 Hybrid LSTM-Transformer PPO for Robust UAV Navigation Bridging Short-Term Reactivity and Long-Term Planning.
 ---
 ## 📝 **Overview**
 This project implements a novel deep reinforcement learning algorithm combining LSTM and Transformer architectures with Proximal Policy Optimization (PPO) to enhance UAV navigation in partially observable and dynamic environments.
 The approach balances short-term reactivity with long-term planning, enabling robust obstacle avoidance and efficient path planning using only LiDAR inputs.